docker-archive/dcus-hol-2016/docker-datacenter/README.md

 	- **Password**: enter a password of your choosing

-	- **Additional Aliases**: enter your the hostname for **v111node0** (for example: v111node0-0e23927a6fc9472089bf4c7aeca47ca2-3.cloudapp.net)
+	- **Additional Aliases**: enter your the hostname for **v111node0** which can be found in your email (for example: v111node0-0e23927a6fc9472089bf4c7aeca47ca2-3.cloudapp.net)

 	> **Note**: The install with finish with a message to log into your UCP controller at an IP address similar to 10.0.0.2.
-Ignore this.
+Ignore this, the address supplied is a private IP, and cannot be used to access UCP.

-1. Log into your UCP cluster by pointing your browser to 'https://<v111node0 hostname>'
+1. Log into your UCP cluster by pointing your browser to `https://<v111node0 hostname>` (you can find your hostname in the email you received)

 	> **Note**: use `https://` not `http://`